 Writing Content That Ranks and Converts

 Now that you’ve prioritized keywords, create content that genuinely helps users and signals value to search engines.
-Avoid keyword stuffing; instead, make your page the best answer to the searcher’s question.
+Avoid keyword stuffing; make your page the best answer to the searcher’s question.

-Think of your main long-tail keyword as the central question your article must answer.
+Treat your main long-tail keyword as the central question your article must answer.
 Cover that question thoroughly and include likely follow-ups so readers don’t need to leave for more information.

 Where to Place Keywords for Maximum Impact